10 Things to Do Before You Wipe Your Computer

 iStock/Thinkstock

 This is the step that's a little scary, because of its finality.
-Once you reformat a drive, for most practical purposes you wipe clean the remaining traces of data, the software programs and the operating system.
+Once you reformat a drive, you wipe clean the remaining traces of data, the software programs, and the operating system.
 On the other hand, that isn't necessarily a bad thing, because you're also going to undo any software problems and destroy any malware that's infected the PC.
 So eventually, once you reinstall a new copy of the operating system, it may run even better than before [source: Phelps].

 The first step is to repartition your hard drive.
-You can do this by opening the Windows Control Panel and clicking System and Security, followed by Administrative Tools, and double-clicking on Computer Management.
+If you have a Windows PC, you can do this by opening the Windows Control Panel and clicking System and Security, followed by Administrative Tools, and double-clicking on Computer Management.
 You'll probably have to provide the password for your main user account, the one with administrator privileges that allows you to alter the computer's settings.
-Once you do then go to the Storage menu, and click Disk Management and then New Simple Volume.
-That will bring up a wizard program that will guide you through the rest of the process [source: Microsoft].
-The process could take a few hours to complete.

 Advertisement